 It doesn’t seek to present anything groundbreaking, but it provides a great overview.

 If you have been in any shape or form into self-development much of the information will not be new.

-And it won’t add much new information to what you already knew either.
+And it might not add much new information to what you already know.